michal-kocur/NiFi-tutorial/README.md

 ### Task 4

 In this dataflow you will use what you have learned to build complex Incidents Report.
 Additionally you will find how to send email from NiFi, convert dates and perform time-related operations

+### Task 5

+In this task a X posts sentiment analyzer will be created.
+We will fetch 10 posts from X, then check their sentiment using python script and then, we will load properly transporm data to kafka topic.

 # Solutions